 By Kristin Nelson, Contributing Writer

 National Institute of Arthritis and Musculoskeletal and Skin Diseases.
-Osteoarthritis.
-Accessed November 13, 2017.
+Arthritis.
+Accessed November 6, 2020.

 Centers for Disease Control and Prevention.
 Arthritis.
-Physical activity and arthritis overview.
-Accessed November 13, 2017.
+Physical activity for arthritis.
+Accessed November 6, 2020.

 American Academy of Orthopaedic Surgeons.
 Knee exercises.
 Accessed November 6, 2020.

 The American Council on Exercise.
 Fit facts.
 Exercise and arthritis.
 Accessed November 6, 2020.

 Last Updated November 16, 2020